Frequently Asked Questions

 Since California is the owner of all scholarship assets until assets are withdrawn for qualified higher education expenses, will the State of California keep or withdraw any of my scholarship award money?

-I understand my scholarship award has been deposited into a Student Scholarship Account in the ScholarShare Trust in my name.
 How is my scholarship award invested and does it receive any earnings?

-All scholarship awards are invested in a Funding Agreement issued to the ScholarShare Trust by TIAA-CREF Life Insurance Company that guarantees to the Trust a return of principal and a minimum return of 3% per year with the opportunity for additional returns as may be periodically declared in advance.
+All scholarship awards are invested in a Funding Agreement issued to the ScholarShare Trust by TIAA-CREF Life Insurance Company that guarantees to the Trust a return of principal and a minimum return of 1% per year with the opportunity for additional returns as may be periodically declared in advance.
 Your scholarship award plus earnings will remain invested in the Funding Agreement until you request a withdrawal to pay for your qualified higher education expenses.

 Back to Top